17 Mistakes Everyone Makes At Fancy Restaurants

 If you want to go to your favorite diner, order a pork chop, and bathe it in ketchup, that's your prerogative.
 For that matter, it's your prerogative to eat the food you want any way you want to.
 But let's be clear: If you go to an upscale restaurant, order a gourmet dish, and then ask for a run-of-the-mill condiment to pour all over the meal, you're going to earn the ire of the chef.

 In 2017, The Independent picked the brains of top chefs to determine some of their biggest diner-related pet peeves.
 Not surprisingly, taking liberties with condiments or other seasonings turned out to be a repeat offender.
-According to Helena Puolakka, the executive chef at London's Nordic-French restaurant Aster, diners should never "ask for Tabasco in a fine dining restaurant."
+According to Helena Puolakka, chef patron at the Savoy in Helsinki, diners should never "ask for Tabasco in a fine dining restaurant."
 Why?
 "It's just blasphemy," Puolakka insisted.
 Richard Bainbridge, chef and proprietor of British restaurant Benedicts, also had a proverbial bone to pick with patrons using table condiments to season their food.
 "The worst thing a diner can do is put salt and pepper on their food before they have even tried it," he explained.
 "Seasoning is individual to palate but they could at least give it a go first."

 Bottom line?
 If a dish's seasoning just isn't hitting the spot for some reason, let the chef know so they can meet your expectations and their own.